JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

 ---
 #### Helper Methods
 ---
-1. Every test class must have a create method that creates an instance of the type under test as well as its constructor parameters.
-This method must be called in the test class' constructor.
-The resulting instance and its constructor parameters must be assigned to local fields.
+1. Every test class must have helpers to create types that are instantiated by tests.
+These helpers must have optional parameters and logic to create dummies for parameters that aren't supplied.
+E.g a *Create\<Class under test>* method that creates an instance of the type under test.
+Types that will never take parameters are exempted from this rule, e.g option classes that must have parameterless constructors.
-    * Rationale: Ease of use; this way each test only needs to setup the constructor parameters that are relevant to the test.
+    * Rationale: Ease of use; this way each test only needs to setup the parameters that are relevant to the test.
 Triggering of null assertions and the like are avoided and the addition of parameters will not require updates to all tests.
     * Enforcement: Manual (**can be automated**).
 ---

 #### Temporary Files and Folders
 ---
 1. Temporary folders must have names of the form \<guid>.